abbaskhan349/randostore/README.md

 # RandoStore

-RandoStore is a full-stack e-commerce application that allows users to browse items, add items to a cart, and manage their shopping experience.
+RandoStore's frontend is a modern e-commerce interface built with Next.js 14 that allows users to browse items, manage their shopping cart, and interact with the backend API for data retrieval and updates.

 ## Features